How do you find out the correct stem length for you and your bike?

 But if you’re making radical changes, a 70mm stem on a 58cm frame or a 140mm stem on a 52cm frame, for example, is a clear indication that you might be riding the wrong frame size.

-Generally speaking, stem lengths on road bikes vary from 80 to 140mm, with 100 to 110mm perhaps the most common sizes.
+Generally speaking, stem lengths on road bikes vary from 80 to 140mm, with 100mm and 110mm the most common sizes.
 There are shorter and longer stems available if you’re short or very tall and ride a frame size at the extreme end of the size range.

 The other factor to also consider when choosing stem length is the rise of the stem.
-If you want a lower position, opt for a stem with a negative rise stem that lowers the handlebar height in relation to the ground.
-If you crave a more upright position, a stem with a positive rise will lend you a more comfortable fit.
+If you want a lower position, opt for a stem with a negative rise that lowers the handlebar height in relation to the ground.
+If you're after a more upright position, a stem with a positive rise will lend you a more comfortable fit.
 It’s all down to personal preference.

 Based on that, I wouldn’t advocate copying any professional rider when choosing your stem length.
 They might look fast and slammed but replicating their fit could be asking for back and neck trouble.
 You’ve been warned.